Doing a short course to boost your existing career

 “The short course has benefited my career in digital marketing and web design massively.
 I am now much more comfortable using Adobe software to create my work at a much higher level.
 I am also in the process of designing and creating a logo for a new business, which will be much easier after the advice and guidance given by the course.”

-If you feel inspired to see how a short course with UAL can support your current professional practice, take a look at our electric range of online short courses.
-All of our short courses are designed to equip you with the practical and transferrable skills and insight to help you advance on your career path.
+All of our courses are designed to equip you with the practical and transferrable skills and insight to help you advance on your career path.
+Take a look at our upcoming short courses to start your journey!